dcjohnson24/bates-website/install.md

 ![bates-uninstall-button](/assets/images/install-pics/bates-uninstall-button.png)

 # Mac
-The software is currently unavailable for Mac users.
-This will be coming soon.
+The software is currently unavailable for Mac.